NorqulovAslbek/rent-car/README.md

 # rent-car
-this project is for rental car
+this project is for rental cars